Geometric Phases and Holonomy in Structured Optical Fields: A direct Pancharatnam--Berry-phase analogy for vortex beams via the Poincar e sphere

 {Let us now consider vortex beams.
 In cylindrical coordinates, vortex beams allow for the construction of a higher-order Poincaré sphere~\cite{Padgett1999-Poincare-sphereequiv, Shen2021-RayswavesSU2sy}, which is fully analogous to the usual one:

-where $|R_m\rangle$ and $|L_m\rangle$ signify right- and left-handed vortex beams, respectively, with $m \in \mathbb Z$ denoting the total angular momentum (TAM) projection, $\varphi$ the azimuthal angle, and $\hat{\bm \rho}$, $\hat{{\bm \varphi}}$ are the unit vectors of cylindrical coordinate system.
-The equivalence sign $\sim$ stands for the symmetry behavior, i.e. behavior under rotations around the z-axis.
-A detailed discussion can be found in~\cite{Nikitina2024-AchiralNanostructure}.
-Note, that
+where $|R_m\rangle$ and $|L_m\rangle$ signify right- and left-handed vortex beams, respectively, with $m \in \mathbb Z$ denoting the TAM projection, $\varphi$ the azimuthal angle, and $\hat{\bm \rho}$, $\hat{{\bm \varphi}}$ are the unit vectors of cylindrical coordinate system.
+The equivalence sign $\sim$ stands for the symmetry behavior, \textit{i.e.} behavior under rotations around the $z$-axis. {}

+{Precisely, this means that under rotation of the vector function as a whole by some angle $\alpha$ around the $z$-axis, the function does not change except for an additional phase $\text{e}^{\iu m \alpha}$.
+See \textit{e.g.}~\cite{Tung2020-GroupTheoryInPhysi, Menshikov2025Nov} for a precise definition; a detailed discussion can be found in~\cite{Nikitina2024-AchiralNanostructure}.} Note, that

 and the sign refers to the polarization (helicity) here.
-We omit the dependence of the radial coordinate $r$~\cite{Zhan2006-Propertiesofcircula}, since it does not alter the general symmetry we are interested in.} Similarly,
+We omit the dependence of the radial coordinate~$r$~\cite{Zhan2006-Propertiesofcircula}, since it does not alter the general symmetry we are interested in.} Similarly {to Eq.~\ref{eq:wave} we can introduce the following linear combination, or a vector vortex beam:}

-At this stage we want to describe an experiment, what would be analogous to the one with the waveplate. { A vortex beam is fundamentally different from a plane wave, being anisotropic in transverse direction.} However, it is well-known that for a plane wave not only waveplates, but metasurfaces with rectangular blocks as metaatoms are widely used~\cite{Hasman2003-Polarizationdependen, Marrucci2006-Pancharatnam-Berryph, Song2020-Ptychographyretrieva, Overvig2019-Dielectricmetasurfac, Cohen2019-Geometricphasefrom}.
+At this stage we want to describe an experiment, what would be analogous to the one with the waveplate. {A {vector} vortex beam is fundamentally different from a plane wave, being anisotropic in transverse direction.} {As it was already discussed,} for a plane wave not only waveplates, but metasurfaces with rectangular blocks as metaatoms are widely used~\cite{Hasman2003-Polarizationdependen, Marrucci2006-Pancharatnam-Berryph, Song2020-Ptychographyretrieva, Overvig2019-Dielectricmetasurfac, Cohen2019-Geometricphasefrom}.
+Such metasurfaces, as well as liquid-crystal-based setups governed by the same principles, are often used for structured-light generation~\cite{Marrucci2006May, Larocque2016Nov}.
 Indeed, each metaatom has, \textit{e.g.,} $C_{2v}$, $D_{2h}$ or $C_{1h}$ symmetry.
-For these symmetries, two eigenmodes, one of which is excited with an $x-$ and the second with an $y-$polarized wave, are transformed according to the different irreducible representations, and, as a consequence, have different resonance frequencies and excited with different phases~\cite{Gladyshev2020-Symmetryanalysisand, Nikitina2024-AchiralNanostructure}.
-This consideration via the eigenmodes and irreps may appear too complicated for this simple case of rectangular block; however, it can be easily adapted to the vortex beam case.
-Indeed, vector beams, which are defined as:
+For these symmetries, two eigenmodes, one of which is excited with an $x$- and the second with an $y$-polarized wave, are transformed according to the different irreducible representations, and, as a consequence, have different resonance frequencies and excited with different phases~\cite{Gladyshev2020-Symmetryanalysisand, Nikitina2024-AchiralNanostructure}.
+This consideration via the eigenmodes and irreps may appear too complicated for this simple case of rectangular block; however, it can be easily adapted to the vortex beam case. {We expand the discussion on the modal excitation in the Appendix~\ref{app:modes}.} Indeed, vector beams, which are defined as: